VanilleIce/ProjectLyrica/README.md

 [![CLA assistant](https://cla-assistant.io/readme/badge/VanilleIce/ProjectLyrica)](https://cla-assistant.io/VanilleIce/ProjectLyrica)

+## Contributing
+- This project is licensed under the AGPLv3.
+- All contributors must sign the [CLA](https://cla-assistant.io/VanilleIce/ProjectLyrica) before submitting code.
+- Unauthorized distribution or modification is prohibited.

 Welcome to a unique project that blends music, technology, and creativity.
 This tool is designed to unlock a hidden experience, brought to life in a distinctive environment.

 ## What is Lyrica?